 Headaches and Migraines

-Headaches can be a common TBI symptom.
-There are some particular types of headaches that are more common after a TBI, including tension, migraine and musculoskeletal.
-These headaches differ from more normal dehydration and minor tension headaches.
+Headaches are a common TBI symptom.
+There are certain types of headaches that are more common after a TBI, including tension, migraine and musculoskeletal.
+These headaches differ from general dehydration and minor tension headaches.

 Read more about Headaches and Migraines following TBI here.